cpressey/Ahead-of-Time-eval/README.md

 then the function application `(f a1 a2 ... an)` can be computed ahead of time, assuming the following things about f:

-*   `f` is _referentially transparent_, i.e. evaluating `f`
+*   `f` is _referentially transparent_, i.e. the result of
-    depends only on the arguments passed to it, and does not cause any side-effects; and
+    evaluating `f` depends only the values of `a1`, `a2`, ... `an`, and this evaluation does not cause any side-effects; and
 *   `f` is _always terminating_, i.e. evaluating `f` always
     returns a result after a finite time, for any choice of arguments passed to `f`.

-(_How_ we determine whether `f` is referentially transparent and always terminating is an altogether different matter, but it is essentially irrelevant to the main point here [[Footnote 4]](#footnote-4).
+Now, _how_ we determine whether `f` is referentially transparent and always terminating is an altogether different matter; but it is one that is orthogonal to the main point of this article [[Footnote 4]](#footnote-4).
-For our demonstrations, we'll simply assume that all the functions we're working with are both referentially transparent and always terminating.)
+For our demonstrations, we'll simply assume that all the functions we're working with are both referentially transparent and always terminating.

 There is a third constraint: